Last Updated on October 11, 2021

-Trains are my favorite way around Europe – I’ve dedicated an entire article to why I love train travel in Europe – but in this article, I want to focus on one specific train ride – which happens to be one of the most popular train rides in all of Europe.
+Trains are my favorite way around Europe—I’ve dedicated an entire story to why I love train travel in Europe—but now I want to focus on one specific train ride, which happens to be one of the most popular train rides in all of Europe.

-Taking the train from Vienna to Prague is super easy
+1. Taking the train from Vienna to Prague is super easy.

 Taking the train is always the easiest option when traveling in Europe: train stations are always in the center of the city, well connected to every neighborhood via public transportation, and you don’t have to go find a bus station (they are not always in the most convenient location) or to an airport, which are usually far away from the city center (and costly to get to if there’s no public transportation available).

 Railjet, which operates mainly in Austria, is also one of the nicest train lines in Europe – and it ranks among the fastest trains in Europe!
 It can travel at a speed of 230 km/h (143 mph).
 The 254-km (158 miles) trip from Vienna to Prague takes a bit longer though, since part of the route goes through the mountain.
 You’ll get from Prague to Vienna (or vice versa) in around 4 hours.
 Just enough time to get rest while marveling at the breathtaking scenery.

 2. There are many offered services on the train from Vienna to Prague.

 You may choose from three travel classes that include Economy, First and Business class.
 All of them feature air-conditioning, ergonomic cozy seats, electrical outlets as well as free Wi-Fi which is available during the whole trip.

 Note: Make sure that you have an adapter for a 220-volt outlet, otherwise you won’t be able to charge any of your devices on board of the high-speed Railjet train.
 You can buy this adapter, which serves most of Europe and comes with two USB plugs, on Amazon for only $11.99.